-API Catalog
+Using API Catalog

 As an application developer, use the API Catalog to view what services are running in the API Mediation Layer.
 Through the API Catalog, you can also view the associated API documentation corresponding to a service, descriptive information about the service, and the current state of the service.
 The tiles in the API Catalog can be customized by changing values in the mfaas.catalog-ui-tile section defined in the application.yml of a service.
-A microservice that is onboarded with the API Mediation Layer and configured appropriately, registers automatically with the API Catalog and a tile for that service is added to the Catalog.
+A microservice that is onboarded to the API Mediation Layer and configured appropriately, registers automatically with the API Catalog and a tile for that service is added to the Catalog.

-Note: For more information about how to configure the API Catalog in the application.yml, see: Onboard a Java REST APIs with Spring Boot on page 188.
+Note: For more information about how to configure the API Catalog in the application.yml, see: Add API Onboarding Configuration.